-- 3. This clause inserts a new section after section 27. - 4.
+- This clause inserts a new section after section 27. - 4.
 The new section is designated as section 27A.
-It deals with the use of recordings, and information on recordings, made by "cockpit voice recorders", as defined in in sub-section (13), during the flight of an aircraft, including (by reason of sub-regulation (12)), any period in which the recorder was required by the Air Navigation Regulations or Air Navigation Orders to be operated in connection with the flight.
-In accordance with subsection (11), a reference in section 27A to a cockpit voice recording is a reference to a recording of voice communication between persons on the flight deck of an aircraft and includes a reference to a transcript or substantial summary of such a recording. - 5.
+It deals with the use of recordings, and information on recordings, made by "cockpit voice recorders", as defined in sub-section (13), during the flight of an aircraft, including (by reason of sub-regulation (12)), any period in which the recorder was required by the Air Navigation Regulations or Air Navigation Orders to be operated in connection with the flight.
+In accordance with sub-section (11), a reference in section 27A to a cockpit voice recording is a reference to a recording of any words spoken during the flight of an aircraft by a person on the flight deck of the aircraft and includes a reference to a transcript or summary of such a recording. - 5.
 Sub-section (1) precludes a cockpit voice recording being used in evidence in criminal proceedings in Australia against a crew member. - 6.
-The circumstances in which a cockpit voice recording can be used in civil proceedings against a crew member and the extent to which it is evidence are dealt with in subsections (4) and (6), while sub-section (3) permits the making of an application for a cockpit voice recording to be admissible in proceedings for damages.
-Sub-section (5) provides for limitations on who may be present when a court is examining a cockpit voice recording to consider its admissibility in evidence.

-- 7. Communication or publication of a recording or any information obtained from it is restricted by sub-sections (7), (8), and (10).
-The prohibition in sub-section (10) excludes Commonwealth officials, who are covered in this respect by section 70 of the $\frac{\text{Crimes Act 1914}}{\text{Crimes Act 1914}}$. - 8.
-An employer is precluded by sub-section (9) from using a cockpit voice recording or any information thereon as the grounds for taking disciplinary action against an employee.
+The circumstances in which a cockpit voice recording can be used in civil proceedings against a crew member and the extent to which it is evidence are dealt with in sub-sections (4) and (6), while sub-section (3) permits the making of an application for a cockpit voice recording to be admissible in proceedings for damages.
+Sub-section (5) provides for limitations on who may be present when a court is examining a cockpit voice recording to consider its admissibility in evidence. - 7.
+Communication or publication of a recording or any information obtained from it is restricted by sub-sections (7), (8), and (10).
+The prohibition in sub-section (10) excludes Commonwealth officials, who are covered in this respect by section 70 of the Crimes Act 1914.